-On 31 March 2008 the Council transferred its housing stock to Ribble Valley Homes Ltd. As a result of the transfer the Government repaid PWLB housing related debt of £6.2m and associated premiums and discounts totalling £0.4m on 3 April 2008.
+On 31 March 2008 the Council transferred its housing stock to Ribble Valley Homes Ltd. As a result of the transfer the Government repaid PWLB housing related debt of £6.2m and associated premiums and discounts totalling £0.4m on 3 April 2008 and the 2008/09 Capital Financing Requirement has been adjusted above to reflect these transactions.